lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Overall conclusion

-We found that in an at-risk for diabetes Canadian population who were mainly female and of European ancestry, the specific TAGFA composition was strongly associated with insulin sensitivity and moderately associated with beta-cell function.
-In particular, TAGFA myristic acid (14:0), 7-tetradecenoic acid {{ confirm name }} (14:1n-7), palmitic acid (16:0), and palmitoleic acid (16:1n-7) all strongly and negatively predicted lower insulin sensitivity.
-While most TAGFA were not associated with beta-cell function, two fatty acids, palmitic acid (16:0) and *cis*-vaccenic acid (18:1n-7), were associated negatively and positively, respectively, with both measures of beta-cell function.
-We also found that four TAGFA (14:0, 14:1n-7, 16:0, 16:1n-7) clustered together, and this cluster also strongly predicted lower insulin sensitivity.
-These four fatty acids are also involved in the *de novo* lipogenesis (DNL) of refined and simple carbohydrates [@Hodson2008a; @Kawano2013a].
-Our results, which are in agreement with the current literature, suggest that higher activity of DNL (potentially through higher intakes of simple carbohydrates) may increase the risk for diabetes, likely through worsening insulin sensitivity.
+In the present study, we found that in a Canadian cohort at risk for diabetes, several specific TAGFA and groups of TAGFA were strongly associated with insulin sensitivity and moderately associated with beta-cell function.
+In particular, the TAGFA myristic acid (14:0), 7-tetradecenoic acid {{ confirm name }} (14:1n-7), palmitic acid (16:0), and palmitoleic acid (16:1n-7) all strongly and negatively predicted lower insulin sensitivity.
+While most TAGFA were not associated with beta-cell function, two fatty acids, palmitic acid (16:0) and *cis*-vaccenic acid (18:1n-7), were associated negatively and positively, respectively, with measures of beta-cell function.
+Using PLS, we also found that four TAGFA (14:0, 14:1n-7, 16:0, 16:1n-7) clustered together, and that this cluster strongly predicted lower insulin sensitivity.
+These four fatty acids are involved in the *de novo* lipogenesis (DNL) of refined and simple carbohydrates [@Hodson2008a; @Kawano2013a].
+Our results suggest that higher activity of DNL (potentially through higher intakes of simple carbohydrates) may increase the risk for diabetes, primarily through worsening insulin sensitivity.

 ## Interpretation and previous literature

-To our knowledge, no longitudinal study to date has examined the role of the composition of the TAGFA fraction on detailed OGTT-derived metabolic measures using advanced
-{{another word? maybe 'appropriate'?}} statistical techniques designed to maximally utilize the data.
-Two large prospective studies have been published that had similar research objectives as the present analysis.
-One was a nested case-control analysis (n=189 cases and n=189 controls) within the Framingham offspring cohort [@Rhee2011a], which found that TAGFA composition characterized by a lower carbon chain and fewer double bonds (e.g. 14:0, 16:0) had a higher risk for diabetes after 12-years while higher carbon chain and more double bond TAGFA had a lower risk for diabetes.
-This pattern of TAGFA with diabetes risk remained the same when they examined HOMA-IR cross-sectionally at the baseline visit.
-The other study was a prospective cohort of males in Finland [@Lankinen2015a], for which TAGFA data were available for 831 participants after 6-years of follow-up.
-This cohort has similar outcomes as PROMISE, however, OGTT data was only available at the 6-year visit.
-As with our results, they found a larger effect size for insulin sensitivity compared to the beta-cell function.
-There were some similarities in results between the present analysis and the Finnish study, specifically for the saturated fatty acids, docosapentaenoic acid (22:5n-3), eicosapentaenoic acid (20:5n-3), and arachidonic acid (20:4n-6), though they did not find any associations with 7-tetradecenoic acid (14:1n-7) and palmitoleic acid (16:1n-7).
-Our study extends these findings by using multiple measurements of metabolic function and using statistical techniques that adequately make use of the longitudinal and high-dimensional dataset.
+To our knowledge, no longitudinal study to date has examined the role of the composition of the TAGFA fraction on detailed OGTT-derived metabolic measures Two large prospective studies have been published that similarly examined TAGFA composition and diabetes outcomes.
+Rhee *et al* presented a nested case-control analysis (n=189 cases and n=189 controls) within the Framingham offspring cohort [@Rhee2011a], which found that subjects with a TAGFA composition characterized by a lower carbon chain and fewer double bonds (e.g. 14:0, 16:0) had a higher risk for diabetes after 12-years while those with a profile characterized by higher carbon chain and more double bond TAGFA had a lower risk for diabetes.
+A similar pattern of TAGFA was also associated with HOMA-IR cross-sectionally at the baseline visit.
+In addition, Lankinen *et al* reported on a prospective cohort of males in Finland [@Lankinen2015a], for which TAGFA data were available for 831 participants after 6-years of follow-up.
+In their cohort, OGTT data was only available at the 6-year visit.
+They cross-sectionally found that most saturated fatty acids had negative associations with insulin sensitivity and beta-cell function while linoleic acid (18:2n-6), docosapentaenoic acid (22:5n-3), eicosapentaenoic acid (20:5n-3), and arachidonic acid (20:4n-6) had positive associations with insulin sensitivity.
+The magnitude of the associations were larger in the insulin sensitivity results compared to the beta-cell function results, similar to what we observed.
+Our study extends these findings by using multiple measurements of metabolic function and as well as multivariate statistical approaches that allowed us to identify clusters of TAGFA.
 In another study of a much smaller (n=16) mostly female group [@Kotronen2009a], the authors report a positive correlation between total esterified (of which TAG make up the majority) 16:0, 16:1n-7, and 18:1n-9 with HOMA-IR, similar as our results except